jkpdinesh/android-client-sdk/README.md

 ## Contributing:
 The BlueJeans Android Client SDK is closed source and proprietary.
 As a result, we cannot accept pull requests.
 However, we enthusiastically welcome feedback on how to make our SDK better.
 If you think you have found a bug, or have an improvement or feature request, please file a GitHub issue and we will get back to you.
 Thanks in advance for your help!

 ## License:
 Copyright © 2021 BlueJeans Network.
 All usage of the SDK is subject to the Developer Agreement that can be found [here](LICENSE).
-You are expected to email api-sdk@bluejeans.com with a signed version of this agreement before any commercial or public facing usage of this SDK.
+Download the agreement and send an email to api-sdk@bluejeans.com with a signed version of this agreement, before any commercial or public facing usage of this SDK.

+## Legal Requirements:
+Use of this SDK is subject to our [Terms & Conditions](https://www.bluejeans.com/terms-and-conditions-may-2020) and [Privacy Policy](https://www.bluejeans.com/privacy-policy).